-Activity Management / Mitigation Responsibility Frequency / Timing Undeveloped areas must be managed so that they do not pose a fire risk. - The Southern Cape Fire Protection Association must be consulted regarding firebreaks, and fire management for the property in case of wildfires.
+Activity Management / Mitigation Responsibility Frequency / Timing Fire management management.Ensure that no refuse waste is buried or burnt on the site or surrounds.Smoking must not be permitted in areas considered to be a fire hazard.Undeveloped areas must be managed so that they do not pose a fire risk.
+On-going The Southern Cape Fire Protection Association must be consulted regarding firebreaks, and fire management for the property in case of wildfires.
 The estate has become a member of the SCFPA.
-The responsibilities of people in control of land - All owners on whose land a veldfire may start or burn or from whose land it may spread must: prepare firebreaks on their side of the boundary if there is a reasonable risk of veldfire have such equipment, protective clothing and trained personnel for extinguishing fires as are: prescribed (in the regulations) • If there are no regulations, reasonably required in the circumstances take all reasonable steps to notify the FPO of the local FPA (if there is one) when a fire breaks out do everything in their power to stop the spread of the fire.
-The Act also requires that if the owner is absent, he or she must have a responsible person present on or nearby his or her land to: extinguish a fire if one broke out, or assist others to do so.
-During take all reasonable steps to alert the neighbours and the FPA (if there is one).
-Operational phase The owner may appoint an agent to act on his or her behalf to perform these duties.
+The responsibilities of people in control of land - All owners on whose land a veldfire may start or burn or from whose land it may spread must: prepare firebreaks on their side of the boundary if there is a reasonable risk of veldfire have such equipment, protective clothing and trained personnel for extinguishing fires as are: prescribed (in the regulations) If there are no regulations, reasonably required in the circumstances take all reasonable steps to notify the FPO of the local FPA (if there is one) when a fire breaks out do everything in their power to stop the spread of the fire.
+The Act also requires that if the owner is absent, he or she must have a responsible person present on or nearby his or her land to: extinguish a fire if one broke out, or assist others to do so. take all reasonable steps to alert the neighbours and the FPA (if there is one).
+The owner may appoint an agent to act on his or her behalf to perform be permitted in areas considered to be a fire hazard. as must be managed so that they do not pose a fire risk. be Fire Protection Association must be consulted regarding e management for the property in case of wildfires.
+The estate ember of the SCFPA . s of people in control of land - be land a veldfire may start or burn or from whose land it may rebreaks on their side of the boundary if there is a reasonable Iffire h equipment, protective clothing and trained personnel for ing fires as are: prescribed (in the regulations) e no regulations, reasonably required in the circumstances take able steps to notify the FPO of the local FPA (if there is one) when iks out do everything in their power to stop the spread of the fire.
+The sthat if the owner is absent, he or she must have a responsible in or nearby his or her land to: a fire if one broke out, or assist others to do so.
+During Operational phase these duties.
 Implement regulations/rules around "braai" fires /open flame fires especially when high fire danger weather conditions are predicted.
 Ensure that access roads are kept clear in order for firefighting vehicles to have unobstructed access to the structures/houses.
 Work collaboratively with local authorities to develop an emergency preparedness plan that outlines the steps to take in the event of a fire.
 The plan should include protocols for notification, evacuation, and communication with local authorities.

-The goal of the management plan should be to prevent wildfires from starting and spreading within the development and to minimize the impact of any fires that do occur.
+Activity Management / Mitigation Responsibility Frequency / Timing The goal of the management plan should be to prevent wildfires from starting and spreading within the development and to minimize the impact of any fires that do occur.
 Residents, security guards, and estate manager must report any sign of smoke or a vegetation fire immediately to their local Municipal Fire and Rescue Services.